 Can I give you my hard-earned money for this thing you wrote?

 You can!
-It's available for pre-order now.
-Check out Indie Bound--they'll tell you which local bookstores around you will be carrying it and from which ones you can pre-order.
+It's available now.
+Check out Indie Bound--they'll tell you which local bookstores around you carry it.
 There's more info on the Book page.

 Is Unstoppable Moses your first book?

 It's the first one that's getting published.